Keeping your family well on the move

 So now you’ve got the kit packed, do you actually know what to do with it?
 Most of us have probably undertaken some sort of first aid training at some point in our lives – be it during a Girl Guides class or a new parents course – but how long ago was that?
 Can you remember everything?

 It never hurts to brush up on your skills and World First Aid Day is a fabulous reminder.
-You can check out the work done by International Red Cross and Red Crescent in teaching everyday people to deal with bleeding, burns, choking and much more here.
-This year’s focus is what to do as a first responder to a motor vehicle accident.
+You can check out the work done by the International Red Cross and Red Crescent in teaching everyday people to deal with bleeding, burns, choking and much more here.

 Other top travel safety tips